 Although first-party data gives you the most accurate view of your customers, third-party data can help fill in the blanks in your CRM system.

-By combining first- and third-party data in a customer data platform, your organization gains complete visibility of your customer base so you can more accurately target a specific audience.
+By combining first- and third-party data in a customer data platform, your organisation gains complete visibility of your customer base so you can more accurately target a specific audience.

 Here are some key features of customer data platforms.

-A customer data platform organizes several main categories of customer data, including:
+A customer data platform organises several main categories of customer data, including:

 Without a customer data platform, you might not be able to track all the ways your customers interact with your business.
 Although this might not seem like a big deal, you could send irrelevant marketing messages to the wrong audience or lose customers before they complete their purchase.

-Then, you can leverage that data to create marketing campaigns, provide personalized customer service, and even support the in-person shopping experience.
+Then, you can leverage that data to create marketing campaigns, provide personalised customer service, and even support the in-person shopping experience.

 Once you have a complete view of your entire customer base, you can use your CDP to make informed, data-driven decisions in your marketing efforts.
 One of the best ways to put your customer data to work is to use audience segmentation: grouping customers based on common characteristics to create targeted marketing campaigns.